SolitarySolomon/Project_1/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the Jumpbox machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Only the Jumpbox machine and the Elk Stack can accept connections from the Internet.
+Access to these machines is only allowed from the Administrator IP address:
-Administrator IP

 Machines within the network can only be accessed by _Whitelisted IPs_.
 I allowed the Jump box access to the Elk server.
 Jumpbox IP: 40.122.33.156